— Law and Sin —

 God first told about this decision to a man named Abram (later Abraham), who lived about 2000 years before Christ.
 God promised Abraham the life-without-death that He invented.
 And God told Abraham that He was going to do the doing, and mankind just had to sit and enjoy the ride.
 Call it evolution for lack of a better word.
 Or call it telesphoreo if you want to impress people at your Bible study.
 Telesphoreo is a Greek word and it means "perfect making."
 You can read about it in Hebrews 5.

 And all Abraham had to do was believe it.
 And he did.
 And so he lived!
-And although Abraham departed from earth, he certainly is not dead; he just went home (Matt 22:32).
+And although Abraham departed from earth, he certainly is not dead; he just went home (Matthew 22:32).
 We call this promise that God made to Abram "the covenant".

 But after Abraham people continued dying and God decided to let the people in on the reason why they were dying.
 Roughly five centuries after Abraham, God gave the Law to Moses.